Employer vs Marketplace Insurance: How to Compare Your Options

 The ACA Affordability Rule (Critical Section)

-This rule determines whether you qualify for Marketplace subsidies.
+The ACA affordability rule determines whether you qualify for Marketplace subsidies.

 If your employer offers affordable coverage, you generally cannot receive premium subsidies on the Marketplace.